CHAIRMAN, REPUBLICAN PARTY OF POLK COUNTY

 She served as Executive Director for the Republican Party of Polk County for 2014-2016.

 As President of the Polk County Republican Women's club in 2015 they were recognized by the National Federation of Republican Women (NFRW) with the Highest Percentage of Membership Growth in the country.
-She continues to serve as President of the now Capitol Region Republican Women, with expansion into Dallas County
+She served as President of the Capitol Region Republican Women (formerly Polk County) from 2018-2021.

 Involvement with the Iowa Federation of Republican Women began in 2014 and she served as the State President 2018-2019.
 Recently she was appointed Vice-Chair to the Caring for America Committee with NFRW.

 Her most treasured honor came in 2019 when she was selected as an Honorary Colonel of the Militia for Iowa’s first elected female Governor Kim Reynolds’ Inauguration.

 She currently serves as Vice-Chair on the Park and Recreation Board for the City of Clive where she resides with her husband Tom and their German Shepherd Lexi Lou.
 She has one daughter and two grandchildren.

 CO-CHAIR, REPUBLICAN PARTY OF POLK COUNTY